 Retirement pension from the National Insurance Scheme ensures that you have an income in your old age.
 Retirement pension is flexible and you may start drawing your retirement pension from the month after you turn 62.
 You can combine work and pension (site in Norwegian) without your pension being reduced.

 Who is entitled to retirement pension?

-To be entitled to retirement pension, as a rule, you must have at least three years of National Insurance cover.
+To be entitled to retirement pension, as a rule, you must have at least five years of National Insurance cover.
 National insurance covers are periods when you have lived and / or worked in Norway.

 When do you draw a retirement pension?

 It is up to you to decide when and how you would like to draw retirement pension and how much you want to work while doing so.
 You may draw retirement pension from the month after you turn 62.
 To draw retirement pension before the age of 67, you must have sufficient earnings (site in Norwegian).
 Use NAV's online pension service Din pensjon to check the earliest you can start drawing your retirement pension and submit an online application.

 Combine work and retirement pension